 If you do notice something suspicious with your account — or you received an unusual text, phone call or email that’s left you feeling uneasy — protect yourself by notifying your bank immediately.
 By changing your PIN and password you can potentially avoid or limit your exposure.

 When it comes to protecting yourself against fraud, education is key.
-Take a look at Six Ways to Protect Yourself from COVID-19 Scams for more practical tips to keep you and your information safe.
+Take a look at How Can Mobile Banking Help You Protect and Manage Your Money? for more practical tips to keep you and your information safe.

 This article is intended as general information only and is not to be relied upon as constituting legal, financial or other professional advice.
 A professional advisor should be consulted regarding your specific situation.
 Information presented is believed to be factual and up-to-date but we do not guarantee its accuracy and it should not be regarded as a complete analysis of the subjects discussed.
 All expressions of opinion reflect the judgment of the authors as of the date of publication and are subject to change.
 No endorsement of any third parties or their advice, opinions, information, products or services is expressly given or implied by Royal Bank of Canada or any of its affiliates.